In Camden Council area, Construction is the largest employer, generating 6,759 FTE jobs in 2018/19.

 - Retail Trade (3,943 people or 13.5%)

 In combination these three fields accounted for 13,256 people in total or 45.2% of the local workers.

 In comparison, New South Wales employed 10.7% in Construction; 8.5% in Retail Trade and 7.5% in Manufacturing.

 The major differences between the jobs held by the full-time equivalent local workers of Camden Council area and New South Wales were:

-- A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (7.4% compared to 11.4%)
+- A larger percentage of full-time equivalent local workers employed in Retail Trade (13.5% compared to 8.5%)

-- A smaller percentage of full-time equivalent local workers employed in Professional, Scientific and Technical Services (6.9% compared to 10.4%)
+- A smaller percentage of full-time equivalent local workers employed in Financial and Insurance Services (1.5% compared to 5.3%)

-- Professional, Scientific and Technical Services (+1,177 full-time equivalent local workers)
+- Education and Training (+799 full-time equivalent local workers)